rotem94/GraphMessageBridge/GraphProcessor/README.md

 - Parse and validate structured WebSocket messages (via `WebSocketEnvelope`)
 - Route each message to the correct handler using `MessageProcessorFactory`
-- Store graph and node entities in PostgreSQL via Spring Data repositories
+- Store graph and node entities in Neo4j graph database via Spring Data repositories
 - Return structured `ACK` or data responses through WebSocket

 ---